gem/oq-engine/doc/engine/What's-new.md

 distances for different tectonic region types: this may have a very positive effect on the performance.

-4. We have introduced a command `oq-engine2` with a lot of new functionalities;
+4. We have introduced a command `oq` with a lot of new functionalities;
-we deprecated the old command `oq-engine`, which it will be removed in the next release.
-We added a command `oq-engine --show-log <job_id>`
+we deprecated the old command `oq-engine`, which has been replaced by `oq engine`.
+We added a command `oq engine --show-log <job_id>`

 5. As usual there were a lot of bug fixes, including a very significant one in the event based risk calculator in presence of a